 Two years of administrative experience are strongly preferred.

 Interview (upon completion of the application, an in-person interview with the doctoral admissions committee).
 At this time, interviews will be conducted via phone or video conference.

 International Students: demonstrate English language proficiency.

-A certified translation and/or external evaluation of international credentials to determine equivalency of a United States bachelor’s degree.
+A certified translation and/or external evaluation of international credentials to determine equivalency of a United States bachelor’s and/or master's degree.